3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d03/instructor_notes/express_router.md

 });
 ```

 These routes are all related to todos.
-Let's put them in a separate "controller" file.
+Let's put them in a separate "controller" file and directory.
 To do this, let's create a "controllers" directory and create a file called todos.js.
 This will be our todos controller file.

 Now move the routes pertaining to todos into that todos.js file.